cloudwatt/applications/bundle-trusty-zabbix/README_EN.md

     ```

-  A few minutes later, the Zabbix server and the Ghost server will contact each other directly.
-To provide an "executable documentation" the integration of a Ubuntu server, we will use Ansible for the future.
+  A few minutes later, the Zabbix and the Ghost servers's will contact each other directly.

+  At the moment, it is necessary to make some configuration on the server to monitor.
+To facilitate you the handling, we prepared you a playbook Ansible which is going to automate these tasks.

-  5. Make sure you can log:
+  5. Make sure you can logon:
       * SSH
       * user `cloud`
       * Ghost server